Counseling Pages » Summer Experiences

 Santa Clara University Summer Engineering Seminar Program

-Application: https://www.scu.edu/engineering/beyond-the-classroom/outreach/summer-engineering-seminar-ses/
+Website: https://www.scu.edu/engineering/beyond-the-classroom/outreach/summer-engineering-seminar-ses/

 Due: Opens in Dec. every year